mrkbac/portable-ffmpeg/README.md

 Downloads static ffmpeg builds for Windows, macOS, and Linux.

 - Supports Windows, macOS, and Linux
-- Supports x86_64 and ARM64 architectures
+- Supports x86_64 architecture on all platforms, ARM64 on macOS and Linux
 - Automatic platform detection and binary caching

 ## Usage